Homelessness in Ireland

 Educational Resources on Homelessness

 Homelessness in Ireland is an online, educational resource created and delivered by the national housing and homelessness charity, Peter McVerry Trust.
-You can visit the charity’s main website and find out more about Peter McVerry Trust’s work across Ireland here you find.
+You can visit the charity’s main website and find out more about Peter McVerry Trust’s work across Ireland.

 This site offers insights into homelessness in Ireland and the services and solutions Peter McVerry Trust delivers to tackle and prevent homelessness.